Yao-Ge-1218AM/Reddit-Impacts-Dataset/README.md

 ## Data Collection and Annotation

-**· Data Source:** The dataset was curated from 14 opioid-related subreddits, selected for their relevance and high levels of user engagement.
+**Data Source:** The dataset was curated from 14 opioid-related subreddits, selected for their relevance and high levels of user engagement.
 Posts were collected using the Python Reddit API Wrapper (PRAW).

-**· Annotation:** A comprehensive manual annotation process was applied to identify and classify 30 different entity types, with a particular focus on the clinical and social impacts of substance use.
+**Annotation:** A comprehensive manual annotation process was applied to identify and classify 30 different entity types, with a particular focus on the clinical and social impacts of substance use.

 ## Dataset Statistics